Shra-chi81/Shra-chi81/README.md

 # Hey there, I'm Shrachi_81 👋

 I'm on a creative journey, passionate about crafting websites and UI designs.
 Right now, I'm immersing myself in the dynamic world of web development to level up my skills.

-## 🌱 Currently in the Learning Lane
+## 🌱 Currently Learning Technologies

-- Exploring the wonders of ReactJs and NextJs.
+- Exploring the wonders of NodeJS and NextJs.

 ## 💞 Open to Collaborate On